Workplace OS: Architecture

 IBM described its new microkernel architecture as scalable, modular, portable, client/server distributed, and open and fully licensable both in binary and source code forms.
 This microkernel-based unified architecture was intended to allow all software to become scalable both upward into supercomputing space and downward into mobile and embedded space.

 Leveraged upon a single microkernel, IBM wanted to achieve its grand goal of unification by simplifying complex development models into reusable objects and frameworks, and all while retaining complete backward compatibility with legacy and heritage systems.
 Multiple-library support would allow developers to progressively migrate select source code objects to 64-bit mode, with side-by-side selectable 32-bit and 64-bit modes.
 IBM's book on Workplace OS says, "Maybe we can get to a 64-bit operating system in our lifetime."
 IBM intended shareable objects to eventually reduce the footprint of each personality, scaling them down to a handheld computing profile.

 At the base of Workplace OS is a fork of the Mach 3.0 microkernel (release mk68) originally developed by Carnegie Mellon University and heavily modified by the Open Software Foundation's Research Institute.
 Officially named "IBM Microkernel", it provides five core features: IPC, virtual memory support, processes and threads, host and processor sets, and I/O and interrupt support.

 On top of the IBM Microkernel is a layer of shared services (originally called Personality Neutral Services or PNS) to cater to some or all of the personalities above them.
 Shared services are endian-neutral, have no user interface, and can serve other shared services.
 Byte summarizes that shared services "can include not only low-level file system and device-driver services but also higher-level networking and even database services.
 [Workplace OS's lead architect Paul Giangarra] believes that locating such application-oriented services close to the microkernel will improve their efficiency by reducing the number of function calls and enabling the service to integrate its own device drivers."
 This layer contains the file systems, the scheduler, network services, and security services.
 IBM first attempted a device driver model completely based in userspace to maximize its dynamic configuration, but later found the need to blend it between userspace and kernelspace, while keeping as much as possible in userspace.
 The Adaptive Driver Architecture (ADD) was designed for the creation of layered device drivers, which are easily portable to other hardware and operating system platforms beyond Workplace OS, and which consist of about 5000-8000 lines of device-specific code each.
-Some shared services are common only to select personalities, such as MMPM serving multimedia only to Windows 3.1 and OS/2 personalities, and which is alien or redundant to other markets.
+Some shared services are common only to select personalities, such as MMPM serving multimedia only to Windows 3.1 and OS/2 personalities, and which are alien or redundant to other markets.